adam-hughes-devinit/adt/README.md

 # Deploying this rails app
 - all your normal stuff: bundle update, `rake db:migrate`
-- `rake sunspot:solr:start` for the search engine.
 - `rake db:populate` to fill the db with sample
 - There are a few rake tasks that get the data up to speed:
 - `rake projects` runs various tasks on the project-related data

-	- `rake sectors:add_random_colors` to put color in the vis
+- `rake sunspot:solr:start` for the search engine.

+- Create an file called app_config.yml in the config directory containing two lines:
+ 	smtp_username: YOUR-GMAIL-USERNAME
+ 	smtp_password: YOUR-GMAIL-PASSWORD
+   Don't worry, because app_config.yml is listed in the .gitignore file, your password won't get uploaded to Github